ilyavf/rx-dd-relation-framework/README.md

 User can move borders between the areas to create a convient view of the video streams.
 User can drag and drop camera objects for video stream being shown in the area.

-Current version of the commercial platform does not use this framework but is built based on ExtJS.

-See http://efactorlabs.com/ for more details.
-The actual product screenshots here: http://efactorlabs.com/portfolio_item.html

 ##Demo